bberkela/datacert/README.md

 # Book told me that python 3 need r rather than rb switch to avoid error.

+# E10) Yep another typo.
+Need to remember () for print() in Python 3
+# SyntaxError: Missing parentheses in call to 'print'.
+Did you mean print(trig_values)?
+# Packed house most of the weekend.
+So working late.
+FT work.
+End of semester.
+Plus international move
+# Good problems.

 ########################################################################
 # Was it straightforward to install Python and all of the libraries?